ebots-hung/CarND-Path-Planning-Project/README.md

 ### Trajectory Generation

 Trajectory Generation function is getting behavior planning input, ego-vehicle coordinates and the past points to calculate the desired trajectory.
-This function is a member of of Path Planning class ['pathplanning.h']
+This function is a member of of Path Planning class [`pathplanning.h`]

 A smooth trajectory is calculated using the spline which contains information about previous path points of the  vehicle and some future points from the map.
 The actual future path points of the ego vehicle are derived from the spline.
 This will help in doing a smooth trajectory and avoids increasing the jerk.

-In order to avoid sudden changes in the velocity, the distance between the points in the path are incrementally increased or decreased.

 ![alttext][trajectory]